Cosmetic Gum Surgery in Melbourne

 The tissue used for grafting was, at one time, taken from the roof of the mouth.
 Dr. Lee Sheldon is at the forefront of gum grafting research, and is among 46 surgeons in the U.S. taking part in clinical trials to use a material that stimulates the body to produce its own gum tissue.

-Dr. Lee Sheldon performs ridge augmentation when a patient has a large cleft, crease or depression in the gum.
+Dr. Lee Sheldon and Dr. Michel Furtado perform ridge augmentation when a patient has a large cleft, crease or depression in the gum.
 This surprisingly simple procedure is performed with a small incision to access the bone.
 A bit of either natural or artificial material is placed, and then the incision is closed.
 Over time, the bone grows around the grafting material.

-Besides restoring gum line and facial support, Dr. Lee Sheldon also uses this procedure to create a stable base for dental implant placement.
+Besides restoring gumline and facial support, Drs.
+Sheldon and Furtado use this procedure to create a stable base for dental implant placement.